Herdsman45/Star-Scoper/PACKAGING.md

 ## How to Create a Release

-To create a new release of Star Scoper OCR:
+To create a new release of Star Scoper:

 1. Update the version in `package.json`
 2. Commit your changes